Fuseiniabdullai502/report-card-generator/README.md

 **To fix this on App Hosting:**

-1. Follow the instructions in **"Step 3: Configure Environment Variables"** above.
+1. Follow the instructions in **"Step 5: Configure Environment Variables"** in the manual setup guide above.
 2. Go to your App Hosting backend's **Settings** tab in the Firebase Console.
 3. Find the `FIREBASE_SERVICE_ACCOUNT` secret and click to edit it.
 4. Double-check that you have copied the **entire contents** of the `firebase-service-account.json` file.